Tanja V.E. Kral, PhD

 Opportunities to Learn and Collaborate at Penn Nursing

-As a member of Penn Nursing’s nutrition faculty, Dr. Kral believes that the interrelationship between research and teaching is very exciting.
-Her students learn about the complexities of research and receive hands-on training as they assist on her research projects, performing tasks ranging from preparing experimental meals to scoring appetite ratings to entering data.
-The assistance of students is instrumental for moving Dr. Kral’s research forward.
+As a member of Penn Nursing’s nutrition science faculty, Dr. Kral believes that engaging students and trainees in research is critical for building research skills and inspiring them to pursue careers in science.
+Her students learn about the complexities of research and receive hands-on training as they assist on research projects, performing tasks ranging from helping with study visits, preparing experimental meals, observing anthropometric measurements, scoring questionnaires and coding interviews to entering data.
+Students and trainees play a critical role in moving Dr. Kral’s research forward.

 Selected Career Highlights